eckonator/MMM-PIR-Sensor/README.md

 2. Execute `npm install` to install the node dependencies.
 3. Add your user (`pi`?) to the `gpio group` by executing `sudo usermod -a -G gpio pi`.
 4. Execute `sudo chmod u+s /opt/vc/bin/tvservice && sudo chmod u+s /bin/chvt` to allow turning on/off the hdmi output.
+5. If your Rasbian is Debian Bullyeye or newer, the GPIO numbering has been changeg (https://stackoverflow.com/a/78184108).
+Execute `sudo cat /sys/kernel/debug/gpio` to get your new PIN-Number.
 5. Reboot your Pi.